-- Quarantine at home for at least 14-days before camp, that means participating in the low-risk behaviors (the green parts of the graph) of the COVID-19 Risk Index below
+- Quarantine at home for at least 14-days before camp means participating in the low-risk behaviors (the green parts of the graph) of the COVID-19 Risk Index below

 - Complete daily screening, via CampMinder account, during 14-day quarantine that will be reviewed by Brainy Camps Staff.

 - Have one (1) PCR COVID-19 test 3-days before camp that is negative.
 Test results must be uploaded to your online profile for review.
 Find a testing site at U.S. Department of Health & Human Services' website: https://www.hhs.gov/coronavirus/community-based-testing-sites/index.html#va

-- If vaccinated, proof of vaccination must be uploaded to your online profile during.
+- Proof of vaccination must be uploaded to your online profile before camp starts.

 - All adults attending Take Charge Family Camp and Be Gluten Free Family Camp must be vaccinated at least 14 days before arriving at camp.

 Our current plans to structure co-horts/pods-